Skip to content

-Consumer behavioural shifts during Ramadan see social media service expectations surge
+Consumer behavioural shifts during Ramadan see social data expectations surge

 Brand posts helped shift the nature of consumer conversation